 If there is something I want to buy, I just do some quick calculations to see if it’s worth the effort:

 - Calculate the real value of each hour you work.
-If you make $40,000 a year and you work 40 hours a week, you are making around $15 per hour.
+If you make $40,000 a year and work 40 hours a week, you make around $20 per hour.

 - Now that you know the real value of each working hour, calculate the life cost of everything you buy.
-Spending $15 on lunches every day?
+Spending $20 on lunches every day?
 1 hour of your life.
 An $80 pair of jeans?
-A bit more than 5 hours of your life.
+4 hours of your life.

 3. Don’t let sales tempt you